![]() |

 SynchronEX = robust engine + GUI frontend.
 The engine can work independently and silently.
 E.g. can be called from batch jobs, schedules or other software.

-based on file time stamps.
+Synchronization is based on file time stamps.

 A Simulation mode enables evolving arbitrary complex projects without risk.